G-SHWETA55/Email-System-using-File-Handling/README.md

 1. Launch the application and follow the menu prompts
 2. Choose an option:
-    - Send Email: Compose and send an email to another user
-    - View Inbox: View emails in your inbox
+    -📤 Send Email: Compose and send an email to another user -📮 View Inbox: View emails in your inbox
-    - View Received Emails: View emails received by you
+    - 📨View Received Emails: View emails received by you
-    - Delete Email: Delete an email from your inbox
+    - 🗑️Delete Email: Delete an email from your inbox
     - Exit: Quit the application

-# Code Structure
+# 👩🏻‍💻Code Structure

 The code is organized into four main classes:
 - Email: Represents an email with sender, receiver, subject, and body.